Death benefits and annuities

 A joint life annuity is not tested against lifetime allowance when the payments go to the 'second life' (that is, not retested on the first annuitant’s death).

-Natasha has a level annuity of £15,000 gross pa, payable monthly, including a 10-year guaranteed period and a survivor's annuity for her husband, Pierre, equal to 50% of the annuity payable to her and set up on a without overlap basis.
+Natasha has a level annuity of £15,000 gross pa, payable monthly, including a 10-year guaranteed period and a survivor's annuity for her husband, Pierre, equal to 50% of the annuity payable to her and set up without overlap.
 She dies after six years.
 The amounts payable will be:

 - £15,000 gross pa for the remaining four years of the guaranteed period (payable in accordance with her will – this may or may not mean that Pierre will receive those four years' payments)